jamesheald/SSSM/README.md

 Source code files:

 - KF: recursive Bayesian estimation using a bank of Kalman filters
-- ADF: assumed density filtering to approximate the true belief state with a single Gaussian
+- ADF: assumed density filtering to approximate the exact belief state with a single Gaussian
 - EM: online expectation maximisation to learn the cue emission probabilities